LLNL/PnMPI/README.md

   provided by the module, etc. *(Called in all modules)*
-* `PNMPI_AppStartup`: If a module provides an `PNMPI_AppStartup` hook, PnMPI will initialize MPI in the applications constructor *before* `main` is started and call the hook. *(Called in the default stack)*
-* `PNMPI_AppStartupOptional` is the light version of the above one: If PnMPI is able to call it before `main`, it will be called *before*, otherwise in the `MPI_Init` or `MPI_Init_thread` wrappers before calling any other module.
+* `PNMPI_AppStartup`: If a module provides an `PNMPI_AppStartup` hook, PnMPI will initialize MPI in the applications constructor *before* `main` is started and call the hook *(in the default stack)*.
+If PnMPI is unable to call it before `main`, it will be called in the `MPI_Init` or `MPI_Init_thread` wrappers just after the MPI environment has been initialized, but before calling any other module.
-  *(Called in the default stack)*
-* `PNMPI_AppShutdown`: If a module provides an `PNMPI_AppShutdown` hook, PnMPI will not call `PMPI_Finalize` in the `MPI_Finalize` wrapper, but keeps MPI open until `main` has finished and calls the hook in the applications destructor.
-After the hooks of all modules have been called, MPI will be shut down. *(Called in the current stack at the time of finalization)*
+* `PNMPI_AppShutdown`: If a module provides an `PNMPI_AppShutdown` hook, PnMPI will not call `PMPI_Finalize` in the `MPI_Finalize` wrapper, but keeps MPI running until `main` has finished and calls the hook in the applications destructor.
+After the hooks of all modules have been called *(in the default stack)*, MPI will be shut down.
+If PnMPI is unable to call the destructor, it will be called in the `MPI_Finalize` wrapper after calling all other modules but before shutting down the MPI environment.
-* `PNMPI_AppShutdownOptional` is the light version of the above one: PnMPI will try to call this hook after `main` has finished, otherwise in the `MPI_Finalize` wrapper, after all modules have been called. *(Called in the current stack at the time of finalization)*

 For a detailed description, see the Doxygen docs or man-pages for these functions.